Sharks Around the World

 Shark eggs are filled with a yolk that serves as a source of nutrition for the developing shark.
 This extra nutrition during the embryonic development stage helps the shark to hatch with a high level of maturity, which works to ensure a greater chance of survival for the newly hatched young.
 The constitution of shark eggs is different from that of other fish eggs, which are not comprised of yolk.
 Shark babies, also known as pups, are therefore more independent at birth and do not require extra care.
 This independence means that adult life begins the moment they hatch, when they go on to swim, migrate, hunt, and eventually, reproduce.

 Hatching time varies by species of shark.
 In some cases, the embryo relies on the egg yolk as a food source, in which case hatching may take multiple months.
-In other cases, the egg is allowed to develop for a longer while inside of the mother shark, and therefore hatching time is shorter.
+In other cases, the egg is allowed to develop for longer while inside of the mother shark, and therefore hatching time is shorter.

 Which Sharks Lay Eggs?